Global Agricultural Concept Space (GACS)

-The Global Agricultural Concept Scheme (GACS) was created between 2014 and 2016 by a joint working group of the Food and Agriculture Organization of the United Nations, CAB International (CABI), and the National Agricultural Library of the USDA (NAL) and substantially improved and revised by Lori Finch with a quality control project in 2017.
-Work on GACS was substantially facilitated by the Global Open Data for Agriculture and Nutrition (GODAN).
+The first GACS concept scheme, GACS Core, was created between 2014 and 2016 by a joint working group of the Food and Agriculture Organization of the United Nations, CAB International (CABI), and the National Agricultural Library of the USDA (NAL) and substantially improved and revised by Lori Finch with a quality control project in 2017.
+Work on GACS Core was substantially facilitated by the Global Open Data for Agriculture and Nutrition (GODAN).
 The GACS namespace is currently owned by CABI, which coordinates the GACS Working Group along with the French Institut National de la Recherche Agronomique (INRA).

 Version 4.0 of GACS can be downloaded as a ZIP file holding the main concept scheme for GACS in the Turtle and RDF/XML formats.

-The Global Agricultural Concept Scheme (GACS) is licensed by the GACS Working Group under a Creative Commons Attribution 4.0 International License.
+The Global Agricultural Concept Space (GACS) is licensed by the GACS Working Group under a Creative Commons Attribution 4.0 International License.